Deadlines and Important Dates

 For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-Specifically, as an applicant to Penn State's online MSN program, you must have a bachelor's degree in nursing and hold a current license to practice professional nursing in the United States.
+Specifically, as an applicant to Penn State's online MSN program, you must have a bachelor's degree in nursing from a program accredited by a national accrediting agency for nursing and hold a current license to practice professional nursing in the United States.

 - GPA of 3.3 on a 4.0 scale